Getting started in EJ2 TypeScript File Manager component

 Initialize the File Manager

-Now, you can start initializing the Essential JS 2 File Manager component in your application.
-To get started, add a HTML <div>
+Now, initialize the Essential® JS 2 File Manager component in your application.
+To get started, add an HTML <div> element with the id attribute value filemanager to your index.html.

 <!DOCTYPE html>